JeramayaGramby/memoryConversion/README.md

 -Project Photos<br><br>

 ## Project Overview
-This lightweight data engineering project takes a numerical vector object and converts each value in the vector to the best bit representation. <br><br>
+This lightweight data engineering project takes a numerical vector object and converts each value in the vector to the smallest viable bit representation. <br><br>

+This project functions very similar to the bit_width class inside the std namespace.<br><br>

 Converting numbers to their most efficient representation is very helpful for low-latency systems that require fast data conversion and manipulation methods.
 Efficient use of the CPU register ensures the lowest level of efficiency because every single bit of information is being processed in the most optimal way possible. <br><br>